campUS [Milan, Italy] – 2015 / 2016

 DESIGN IN ACTION [Dundee, Scotland] -2012/2013 & CELEBRATION [Ljubljana, Slovenia]-2013/2014

 “Design in Action” and “Celebration” is a double-volume publication.
 Both publications capture the key research themes and design responses to two consecutive international workshops.
 The first, GIDE Dundee 2012, was hosted by DJCAD in Feb 2012 with key note speakers, Prof Georgina Follet (DiA); Tom Inns, now Director of GSA and Prof Mike Press, and devised by the Interior Environmental Design team led by Andy Milligan, (also took the editorial leadership of the “Design in Action” publication).
-The “Design in Action” theme was inspired by the AHRC funded collaborative DiA research consortium, based at Dundee, and demonstrating designs key role in driving strategy for economic growth and innovation within industry through chasms and other events.
-The GIDE Dundee “Design in Action” ambition sought to align students, researchers and academics with similar ‘real-time’ collaboration but with regional creative and cultural organisations.
-In a week, eight ‘live’ briefs were developed in collaboration with Dundee Rep Theatre, DCA Dundee Contemporary Arts, Fleet Collective, Hospitalfield House, DUSA Dundee Students Union, BFDT Broughty Ferry Development Trust, Student Designers.Com and a live ArtWorks Scotland research group, Trigger: Developing Practice Within Participatory Settings”.
-Approximately, 250 student, academic, researches and invited specialists contributed to the international workshop week culminating in client presentations.
+The “Design in Action” theme was inspired by the AHRC funded collaborative DiA research consortium, based at Dundee, and demonstrating designs key role in driving strategy for economic growth and innovation within industry through chiasmas and other business engagement events.
+The GIDE Dundee “Design in Action” ambition in 2012 sought to align students, researchers and academics with similar ‘real-time’ collaboration but with regional creative and cultural organisations.
+In a week, eight ‘live’ briefs were developed in collaboration with-Dundee Rep Theatre; DCA Dundee Contemporary Arts; The Fleet Collective, Dundee; Hospitalfield House, Arbroath; DUSA Dundee Students Union; BFDT Broughty Ferry Development Trust; Student Designers.Com and the Trigger: Developing Practice Within Participatory Settings research group.
+Approximately 250 student, academic, researches and invited specialists contributed to the international workshop week culminating in client presentations.

-‘Celebration’ was hosted in Ljubljana in Feb 2013 to mark the tenth anniversary of the GIDE network and was hosted by the Faculty of Design, Ljubljana The GIDE Ljubljana 2013 ‘Celebration’ workshops focussed on a celebrating the architectural fabric of the city, and in particular, chose as its muse the small bridges that are part of the urban regeneration of respected Slovenian architect Jože Plečnik .
-The focus on bridges -as creative sites for collective intervention by interdisciplinary teams, provided useful metaphors for meeting, collaboration and exchange embodied in GIDE as a network and also in remaining wider narratives for new bridge forms and engineering visions.
+‘Celebration’ was hosted by the Faculty of Design, Ljubljana in Feb 2013 to mark the tenth anniversary of the GIDE network.
+The ‘Celebration’ workshops theme focussed on the architectural fabric of the city, and in particular chose as its muse the small bridges that are part of the urban regeneration of respected Slovenian architect Jože Plečnik .
+The celebration and focus on bridges as creative sites for collective intervention by interdisciplinary teams provided useful metaphors for meeting, collaboration and exchange offering wider narratives and urban readings of the city which lead to new bridge forms, events, actions and behaviours and engineering visions.

 CREATIVITY FOR LOCAL ENTERPRISES [Magdeburg, Germany]- 2011/2012